Ghoooooostie/TranslateNX/README.md

 **3. MyMemory (5,000 Characters/Day) — Fallback**
 This is built-in.
 No API key is required.
 Simply select it from the app settings if you need a quick fallback.

+#### 🤖 AI API Options
+**1. Puter AI — ⭐ RECOMMENDED**
+* Go to [Puter.com](https://puter.com) and create a free account.
+* Once logged in, open the developer dashboard to generate your API key.
+* Puter AI offers generous limits for executing AI-based translations, providing context-aware and natural-sounding results.

+**2. Google Gemini AI — Alternative**
+* Go to [Google AI Studio](https://aistudio.google.com) and sign in with your Google account.
+* Click on **"Get API key"** from the left menu and create a new key.
+* Gemini provides extremely fast and smart context-based translations for complex game scenarios.

 ### 📝 Step 4: Entering API Keys
 You can enter your API keys into the app using one of two methods:
 * **Method 1 (Via Switch):** Open the TranslateNX app from the Hbmenu and type your API keys directly into the app interface.